Coming to Casterton?

 The district is abundant with fertile soils and a reliable rainfall.
-This water security has enabled strong growth in the beef cattle, sheep and wool markets, a variety of crops, horticulture and timber.
+The water security has enabled strong growth in the beef cattle, sheep and wool markets, a variety of crops, horticulture and timber.

 Retail – activity in Casterton is concentrated within the Main Street precinct, with its historic buildings and magnificent avenue of Manchurian Pear trees.
 As the districts ‘service centre’ Retailer’s offer a variety of specialist stores, 2 banks, 2 hotels, supermarket, 2 solicitors, 2 accountants, hairdressers, rural suppliers, antique stores, book sellers and eateries.

 Health – Casterton is renowned for its quality health sector.
 With over a century of commitment to the community the Casterton Memorial Hospital has maintained the position of a progressive, diverse and modern facility supported by 6 General Practitioners.

 The Casterton Memorial Hospital remains a vital economic driver within the community.
 It is the largest employer in the district and supports many community health services such visiting medical Specialists, Physiotherapy, Podiatry and many more.

-Ambulance Victoria provides 24 hours service to the district with 2 fully qualified Paramedic’s stationed at Casterton and access to fixed-wing Air Ambulance and Emergency Helicopter service.
+Ambulance Victoria provides 24 hour service to the district with 2 fully qualified Paramedic’s stationed in Casterton and access to the fixed-wing Air Ambulance and Emergency Helicopter service.

-Education – is available locally through our two Primary Schools and Secondary College and the Kathleen Millikan Centre (Casterton Kindergarten).
-The local Courthouse Community Centre provides an extensive program for Adult Learning or access to tertiary institutions are within 45 minute drive, gives students and adults the opportunity to increase their skill base to meet the demands of the future.
+Education - is available locally through our two Primary Schools and Secondary College and the Kathleen Millikan Centre (Casterton Kindergarten).
+The local Courthouse Community Centre provides an extensive program for Adult Learning or access to tertiary institutions are within a 45 minute drive, giving students and adults the opportunity to increase their skill base to meet the demands of the future.

 The Casterton Airfield is strategically located with 360 degree radial coverage for over-land flying and is the optimum location for aerial turnaround flying.

-The airfield is also the optimum location for aerial turnaround periods to combat fire threats in relation to the majority of the Green Triangle Forestry Plantation Estate within Victoria, together with extensive public lands (mainly with the Lower Glenelg National Park).
-The State Government has spent in excess of $650,000 over the last couple of years upgrading their facilities at the airfield.
+The airfield is also the optimum location for aerial turnaround periods to combat fire threats in relation to the majority of the Green Triangle Forestry Plantation Estate within Victoria, together with extensive public land (mainly the Lower Glenelg National Park).
+The State Government has spent in excess of $850,000 over the last couple of years upgrading their facilities at the airfield.